rumblefishdev/cf-parity-mainnet/README.rst

    ::

-      bash # matching entry in ~/.aws/credentials
+      bash build_and_upload.sh

+   This command creates an ECR repository under your account and pushes there a slightly customized image of Parity client.

-4. Create specify parameters of your stack.
+4. Specify parameters of the node.

    ::